apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## Admin Status Endpoints

-The following properties describe access controls and settings to the `/status` endpoint of CAS which provide administrative functionality and oversight into the CAS software.
+The following properties describe access controls and settings for the `/status` endpoint of CAS which provides administrative functionality and oversight into the CAS software.

 ```properties
 # endpoints.enabled=true